 Review

-The film suffered from several issues, such as the abysmal quality of the CGI, a convoluted and messy plot, excessive fan service, and poor time logic.
+The film suffered from several issues, including the abysmal quality of the CGI, a convoluted and messy plot, excessive fan service, and poor time logic.
 Even the third act is a non-stop action scene with less opportunity for the audience to relax.
-The problem with the movie was that it was only interested in mining nostalgia for other DC films besides trying to adapt the titular character to the big screen, which slows it down.
-While he has little experience with the superhero genre, as he only did horror with the two chapters of It, director Andy Muschietti recaptures the sense of fun and energy that Zack Snyder's films of DCEU (especially Man of Steel and Batman v Superman) have been missing in the past several years.
+The problem with the movie was that it was more interested in mining nostalgia for other DC films than in adapting the titular character to the big screen, which slows down the film.
+While he has little experience with the superhero genre, having only done horror with the two chapters of It, director Andy Muschietti recaptures the sense of fun and energy that Zack Snyder's films of DCEU (especially Man of Steeland Batman v Superman) have been missing in the past several years.

 Despite the ongoing turmoil and controversy that ended their acting career, I don't mind seeing Ezra Miller again as the Scarlet Speedster, even though the actor needs all the help they can get and does deserve a second chance.
 After 31 years, Michael Keaton returns as the legendary Caped Crusader, only as a much older alternate version.
 His performance adds a new layer of depth and nostalgia to the film, but sadly, his rendition has gone to waste.
 Sasha Calle didn't get a chance to shine as Supergirl, and her role didn't do anything to save this movie.
 The rest of the cast, such as Michael Shannon, returns as General Zod, who was underutilised.